Uni-Systems

 Uni-Systems, LLC is a design, construction, and manufacturing firm located in Minneapolis, Minnesota specializing in kinetic architecture, or movable, mechanized structures.
 Uni-Systems has been involved in the construction of five of the seven sports stadiums incorporating retractable roofs in North America since 1999.

-The company was founded in 1968 by Cyril Silberman, CEO, and began extensive work within the aerospace industry including the design and installation of hangar doors, landing gear elevator platforms, empennage stands, and the firm’s patented Uni-Dock.
+The company was founded in 1968 by Cyril Silberman, CEO, and began extensive work within the aerospace industry including the design and installation of hangar doors, landing gear elevator platforms, empennage stands, and the firm's patented Uni-Dock.
 Clients of Uni-Systems in the aerospace industry include American Airlines, SkyVenture, Boeing, Canadian Air, the United States Air Force, and El Al Israel Airlines.

 In 2014 Cyril Silberman sold the engineering department to Bart Riberich, President of Uni-Systems, LLC, who then created the new company Uni-Systems Engineering.
 Uni-Systems, LLC continues to serve the kinetic architecture market with the patented En-Fold® retractable fabric canopy product and small custom kinetic building elements.

 Retractable roofs

-The firm's work with stadiums began with Minute Maid Park (formerly Enron Field), when they were contracted to work on the stadium's retractable roof with the architectural company Populous (then called HOK Sport).
+The firm's work with stadiums began with Daikin Park (formerly Enron Field), when they were contracted to work on the stadium's retractable roof with the architectural company Populous (then called HOK Sport).
 Uni-Systems also designed and installed the Squeeze Play feature, as well as the custom ornamental train that runs along an outfield wall at the stadium.

 Along with the design and installation of retractable roofs, Uni-Systems helps develop custom control systems for operating mechanized components.
 At Reliant Stadium, Uni-Systems worked with General Electric to control the bi-parting stadium roof.

 The retractable skylight over the 470-ft-long retail concourse of Salt Lake City's City Creek Mall consists of two independent sections, one 230 ft and the other 240 ft long and each 58 ft wide.
 The retractable motion was achieved through three opposing glass-covered arched panels that cantilever across the 55.5-ft-wide concourse.
 Each panel has three plate box "ribs" with a 12.5-ft upturned back-span.
 The 80-ton skylight opens or closes in five minutes.
 City Creek Mall expects to have the roof open 70% of the time.

 Projects

 The company is now focused on the sale and manufacture of the En-Fold® retractable fabric canopy system.
 In the past it has also designed several other mechanized components in sports stadiums, such as the retractable end zone window-walls at Lucas Oil Stadium and Cowboys Stadium.
-It also designed the movable playing field at the University of Phoenix Stadium and the retractable pitcher’s mound at RFK Stadium.
+It also designed the movable playing field at the University of Phoenix Stadium and the retractable pitcher's mound at RFK Stadium.

 In addition to large scale projects, Uni-Systems has completed several smaller projects ranging from the Bengt Sjostrom Theatre (Starlight Theatre) to numerous En-Fold retractable fabric canopy applications.